pgexperts/handyrep/docs/designspec.rst

 --------

 * users can write plugin methods for various tasks: server check, cloning, new master selection, extra failover commands
-* these plugins are python code added to plugins.py
+* these plugins are python code added to the plugin folder
 * they can then be added to the config

 Daemon